 Toss once again, making sure all bread is well coated with all ingredients.

 Put the lid on the roaster.
-Then bake following instructions for the size turkey you have. (**Note: the baking bag will probably cut baking time by at least 3/4 hr. to one hour, but really holds in the juices and turkey stays very moist and juicy.)
+Then bake following instructions for the size turkey you have. (**Note: the baking bag will probably cut baking time by at least 3/4 hr to 1 hour, but really holds in the juices and turkey stays very moist and juicy.)

 No basting is required when you use the baking bag, but if you wish, you can baste one or two times during baking.